Documentation

 Note

-Spring Security 5.7.0 deprecates the WebSecurityConfigurerAdapter and encourages users to move towards a component-based security configuration.
+Spring Security 5.7.0 deprecates the WebSecurityConfigurerAdapter.
+Users are encouraged to migrate to a component-based security configuration.

 VaadinWebSecurityConfigurerAdapter is still available for Vaadin 23.2 users, although it’s recommended to use component-based security configuration as in SecurityConfiguration example here.
 Read more about updating from WebSecurityConfigurerAdapter to component-based security configuration.

-Once the LoginView is ready, and it’s set as the log-in view in the security configuration, it’s time to move forward and see how the security annotations work on the views.
+Once the LoginView is ready, and you’ve set it as the log-in view in the security configuration, you’re ready to move ahead and see how the security annotations work on the views.

 Before providing some usage examples of access annotations, it would be useful to have a closer look at the annotations and their meaning when applied to a view:

-• @AnonymousAllowed permits anyone to navigate to the view without any authentication or authorization.
+• @AnonymousAllowed permits anyone to navigate to a view without any authentication or authorization.

-• @PermitAll allows any authenticated user to navigate to the view.
+• @PermitAll allows any authenticated user to navigate to a view.

 • @RolesAllowed grants access to users having the roles specified in the annotation value.

-• @DenyAll disallows everyone from navigating to the view.
-This is the default, which means that if a view isn’t annotated at all, the @DenyAll logic is applied.
+• @DenyAll disallows everyone from navigating to a view.
+This is the default; if a view isn’t annotated, the @DenyAll logic is applied.

-When the security configuration class extends from VaadinWebSecurityConfigurerAdapter, Vaadin’s SpringSecurityAutoConfiguration comes into play and enables the view-based access control mechanism.
+When the security configuration class extends from VaadinWebSecurity, Vaadin’s SpringSecurityAutoConfiguration comes into play and enables the navigation access control mechanism with view-based security.
 Therefore, none of the views are accessible until one of these annotations is applied to them — except @DenyAll.

 @Route(value = "", layout = MainView.class)